Kate Middleton And Meghan Markle’s Wedding Invitations Are Very Different– Here’s Why

 — Kensington Palace (@KensingtonRoyal) March 22, 2018

 Harry and Meghan will be married on May 19 at St George’s Chapel in Windsor Castle in front of 600 invited guests.
 After the ceremony, guests will attend a luncheon hosted by Queen Elizabeth.
-In the evening, 200 of the invited guests will attend a reception hosted by Prince Charles at Frogmore House which is located on castle grounds.
+In the evening, 200 of the invited guests will attend a reception hosted by Prince Charles at Frogmore House, which is located on castle grounds.

 The invitations follow many years of Royal tradition and have been made by @BarnardWestwood.
 They feature the Three-Feathered Badge of the Prince of Wales printed in gold ink. pic.twitter.com/cd7LBmRJxO